RangoGM/ccna-labs/10B OSPF Elections (CML + PKT)/README.md

 <img width="501" height="59" alt="Screenshot 2026-02-05 121242" src="https://github.com/user-attachments/assets/b8a4363a-3dca-43d0-bbc3-39215518cf6c" />

+>[!WARNING]
-**3. Data Plane vs. Control Plane:** Confirmed that R1 and R2 can successfully exchange ICMP traffic despite being in a **2-WAY state**.
+> **3. Data Plane vs. Control Plane:** Confirmed that R1 and R2 can successfully exchange ICMP traffic despite being in a **2-WAY state**.
 Adjacency state only dictates the exchange of Link-State information, not reachability.

 **4. LSA Type 2 Identification:** Captured and analyzed Network **LSAs (Type 2)** in the LSDB, which are exclusive to multi-access segments and originated by the DR.